mattruzicka/wordle_decoder/README.md

 # Wordle Decoder

-It guesses your guesses based on all those little 🟨, 🟩, and ⬛ emojis that we now love to share.
+It guesses your guesses based on all those little square emojis that we now love to share.

-Given your Wordle share text, with some degree of confidence, the decoder will spit back the five-letter words it thinks you played.
+Given your Wordle share, the decoder will spit back the five-letter words it thinks you played with some degree of confidence.

 ## Installation